Got a minute to help? Take our quick website survey>

 - Acute stress happens within a few minutes to a few hours of an event.
 It lasts for a short period of time, usually less than a few weeks, and is very intense.
 It can happen after an upsetting or unexpected event.
 For example, this could be a sudden bereavement, assault or natural disaster.

 - Chronic stress lasts for a long period of time or keeps coming back.
 You might experience this if you are under lots of pressure a lot of the time.
 You might also feel chronic stress if your day-to-day life is difficult, for example if you are a carer or if you live in poverty.

 I had time off work with stress and anxiety issues.
 I was on a very slippery slope and getting further down said slope at a rapid speed.
 I was scared.

 Is stress a mental health problem?

 - Mental health problems can cause stress.
-You might find coping with the day-to-day symptoms of your mental health problem, as well as potentially needing to manage medication, heath care appointments or treatments, can become extra sources of stress.
+You might find coping with the day-to-day symptoms of your mental health problem is stressful.
+You may also feel stressed about managing medication, healthcare appointments or other treatments.

 - You might use recreational drugs or alcohol to cope with stress.
 This could also affect your mental health, and cause further stress.

 This information was published in March 2022.
 We will revise it in 2025.